 What is the impact for merchants?

-While 8 digit BINs will become more common after April 2022, transactions will remain the same for merchants.
+While 8 digit BINs have become more common after April 2022, transactions will remain the same for merchants.
 For example, because Spreedly distributes the full 16 digits to PSPs, gateways, and receivers, the distinction of 6 vs 8 digits does not matter with regard to Spreedly transmitting the data.

 BINs are used by merchants to tell them information about the issuing bank, such as country, and card type (prepaid, gift, credit, etc).
 Spreedly has always offered the first 6 digits of credit cards for merchants to perform their own BIN analysis (this is in the API response as `first_six_digits).
 The analysis has historically been the merchant's responsibility, meaning we supply the digits and then some merchants use a BIN Lookup Service to determine the issuer of a card.